ChimeHH/ChimeInsighter/README.md

 > **SaaS Deployment Warning**: Even with CLI isolation, SaaS/cloud deployment remains legally high-risk under AGPL.
 > → Avoid cloud deployment, or replace BANG with a permissively licensed alternative.

+Update:
+According to the latest udpate, BANG was updated to GPL-3.0, and you may safely deploy Insighter in SaaS or cloud environments without triggering GPL’s source distribution requirement — as long as you do not distribute modified binaries of BANG itself.
+We only distribute source code of BANG.

 ---

 ## Cloud / Cluster Deployment Guide